-Will this undocumented mom be there when her kids get home today?
+This undocumented mom won't be there when her kids get home

 An option remains

-Unlike Garcia de Rayos, however, Vizguerra is also appealing through another avenue of the immigration system: She is waiting on an application for a U visa.

-The visa, as described by US Citizenship and Immigration Services, "is set aside for victims of certain crimes who have suffered mental or physical abuse and are helpful to law enforcement or government officials in the investigation or prosecution of criminal activity."
+Unlike Garcia de Rayos, however, Vizguerra had appealed on multiple fronts to stay in the country, including on a U visa -- a type of visa "set aside for victims of certain crimes who have suffered mental or physical abuse and are helpful to law enforcement or government officials in the investigation or prosecution of criminal activity," according to US Citizenship and Immigration Services.

-Meyer, Vizguerra's lawyer, says Vizguerra qualifies for such a visa -- and that she included testimonials from law enforcement as part of her application.
+Meyer, Vizguerra's lawyer, said that his client should qualify for such a visa, and that she included testimonials from law enforcement as part of her application for one.

 CNN was not given details of the criminal investigation Vizguerra is said to have helped with.

-Meyer says the U visa helps law enforcement tackle crime by encouraging undocumented immigrants to come forward and cooperate.
+Meyer said the U visa helps law enforcement tackle crime by encouraging undocumented immigrants to come forward and cooperate.
 "It takes courage to have policy that reflects the nuanced reality," he said.

 The night before